michellescripts/getting_started/spring/README.md

 ## Spring

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.

-### Contents
+### Drills

-- Setup: Setup and run a new spring application
-- Run:
-- CRUD:

 #### 01_setup
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+By the end of this drill, you should be able to:

-- Structure/Generate an application with the Spring Initializr
+1. Structure/Generate an application with the Spring Initializr
-- List the steps required to open the project in intellij
+1. List the steps required to open the project in IntelliJ

 #### 02_run

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.

-- LO 1
-- LO 2

-#### 03_CRUD

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.

-- LO 1
-- LO 2
+By the end of this drill, you should be able to:

+1. Create a rest endpoint in a Spring application
+1. Name one way to start a Spring application from IntelliJ
+1. Describe IntelliJ Intention Actions
+1. Stretch: Distinguish between the Rest Controller annotation and the Request Mapping annotation

+_Open the instructions.md in each drill directory for step-by-step guidance_